BelmY/webpadlock/local/README.md

 - document config options
 - daemonize
 - check key permissions
-- integration with hardware TPM
+- sign the token using hardware TPM when available